 Dark Souls 3 features a multitude of gameplay options within its wide OpenWorld.
-While the game is critically acclaimed to be daunting for newcomers, it is the class system that is the saving grace of the FromSoftware franchise.
+While the game is critically acclaimed to be daunting for newcomers, the class system is the saving grace of the FromSoftware franchise.

-While the game is considered balanced, certain classes excel from the rest if built properly.
-However, you need to know the proper ins and outs in order to achieve perfection.
+While the game is considered balanced, certain classes excel if built properly.
+However, you must know the proper ins and outs to achieve perfection.

-The Deprived is one of the better classes in Dark Souls III that possessed balanced stat that start from the beginning level.
-Therefore, it has immense room for development in the later stages of the game.
+The Deprived is one of the better classes in Dark Souls III that possesses a balanced stat that starts from the beginning level.
+Therefore, it has immense room for development in the game’s later stages.

 That being said, certain abilities and weapons are known to work better than the rest.
 However, gaining proper knowledge about the class is easier said than done.

 Since no attribute has priority over the other, the Deprived are depicted as a rather selfless class.
 However, that does not mean you’re ultimately stuck at upgrading every point.
 Instead, you can choose what stat to go for.

 The combat mechanics are rather simple; you will fight melee or ranged, depending on how you opt for your stat upgrades.
 Moreover, playing him like a mage is possible as long as you’re well aware of your strengths and weaknesses.

 You must track your footing precisely to dodge the opponent’s strikes during battles.
 Therefore, vigilance is the name of the game here.
 Furthermore, the class is easy to play in the early game since there is no set playstyle.